What You Should Know About Probate in Arizona

 5. What is the difference between formal and informal probate?

 Most probate actions in Arizona are “informal,” which means they are completed with minimal court supervision.
-No visits to the courthouse are necessary and there will not be a judge overseeing the personal representative’s every move.
+No visits to the court building are necessary and there will not be a judge overseeing the personal representative’s every move.
 A small number of probate actions are “formal,” which involve stricter notice requirements, court hearings and increased supervision.
-Formal probates are reserved for cases when there is controversy surrounding the validity of the will, choice of personal representative, or identification of heirs.
+Formal probates are reserved for cases when there is a question surrounding the validity of the will, choice of personal representative, identification of heirs, or an asset requires increased court supervision.

 About the Author